CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Experiment

 \subsection{Benchmark Comparison}

 Table \ref{table2} shows the performance comparison.
-As can be seen, our QLFR method surpasses other approaches on all six datasets.
-Similarly, the QLFR-CML method shows notable performance across five datasets.
-Specifically, on the TagMyNews dataset, QLFR achieves an increase of 12.60\% in ACC and 12.05\% in F1 score compared to the previously optimal ChatGLM model.
-QLFR-CML records an 8.84\% improvement in ACC and a 7.64\% increase in F1 score.
-These results support our hypothesis that LLMs can effectively utilize their inherent knowledge and abilities to address traditional NLP tasks, particularly the STC task discussed in this paper, thereby validating the effectiveness of our proposed methods.
+As can be seen, our SSE-CoT method surpasses other approaches on all six datasets.
+Similarly, the CDMT method shows notable performance across five datasets.
+Specifically, on the TagMyNews dataset, SSE-CoT achieves an increase of 12.60\% in ACC and 12.05\% in F1 score compared to the previously optimal ChatGLM model.
+CDMT records an 8.84\% improvement in ACC and a 7.64\% increase in F1 score.
+These results support our hypothesis that LLMs can effectively utilize their inherent knowledge and abilities to address traditional NLP tasks, particularly the STC tasks discussed in this paper, thereby validating the effectiveness of our proposed methods.

-A comparative analysis revealed that QLFR outperformed QLFR-CML, especially on the MR dataset, where QLFR's accuracy of QLFR exceeded that of QLFR-CML by 5.6\%.
-This indicates that models with larger parameters have greater intrinsic knowledge and enhanced capabilities to solve the STC task.
+A comparative analysis revealed that SSE-CoT outperformed CDMT, especially on the MR dataset, where SSE-CoT's accuracy of SSE-CoT exceeded that of CDMT by 5.6\%.
+This indicates that models with larger parameters have greater intrinsic knowledge and enhanced capabilities to solve the STC tasks.
 Although the CML did not outperform ChatGLM on the StackOverflow dataset, it significantly exceeded the top-performing model in the GCN-based group.
 Moreover, it achieved a 7.3\% higher ACC and a 7.77\% greater F1 score than SHINE.

 An interesting observation is that for the Snippets and AGNews datasets, the methods based on LLMs did not outperform those utilizing GCNs.
 In the Snippets dataset, ST-Text-GCN outperformed ChatGLM by 3.21\% in ACC and 2.76\% in F1 score.
 Given the dense entity relationship characteristics of news datasets, the inherent topological advantages of GCN methods can enable a more effective capture of relational data, leading to superior performance.
 Consequently, traditional approaches have retained their relevance in the context of LLMs.